Native American/Alaskan/Hawaiian

 Models for public Internet access include;

-5. Loaner Laptops allow for home Internet use.
+allow for home Internet use.

-When home PC’s are unavailable a CTC, located in schools, libraries and/or public offices, is the most viable alternative.
-As computer and Internet use increases, community networks can evolve from citizens regular use of the Internet’s collaborative tools.
+When home PCs are unavailable a CTC, located in schools, libraries and/or public offices, is the most viable alternative.
+As computer and Internet use increases, community networks can evolve from citizens regular use of the Internets collaborative tools.

-Case Study: Thanks to the initiative of two retired teachers in their early seventies, Dillon, Montana, Population 4,000 has 10 public offices with Internet-connected computers available to the public, a CTC where old and young gather to share skills, and a loaner laptop program where anyone can borrow a laptop which they can take home and connect to the Internet via local phone calls at no cost to them.
-The community web page is a forum for community members web pages; http://www.bmt.net/~dillonet but only after two years of implementation have collaborative activities begun to evolve.
+Thanks to the initiative of two retired teachers in their early seventies, Dillon, Montana, Population 4,000 has 10 public offices with Internet-connected computers available to the public, a CTC where old and young gather to share skills, and a loaner laptop program where anyone can borrow a laptop which they can take home and connect to the Internet via local phone calls at no cost to them.
+The community web page is a forum for community members web pages; http://www.bmt.net/~dillonet but only after two years of implementation have collaborative activities begun to evolve.The visions for "community networks" fall into four main categories;

-1. Community Publishing; emphasis is on encouraging citizens to create web pages to broadcast their business or organizational information to the community.
+emphasis is on encouraging citizens to create web pages to broadcast their business or organizational information to the community.

-2. Service Provider model; emphasis is on providing public access via libraries, schools and public gathering places.
+emphasis is on providing public access via libraries, schools and public gathering places.

-3. Skill Provider model; emphasis is on teaching people how to get online, how to use computers, and other skills such as reading, job skills, etc. The focus is on "people," not technology.
+emphasis is on teaching people how to get online, how to use computers, and other skills such as reading, job skills, etc. The focus is on "people," not technology.

-4. Shared Discourse Model; this is the least common, but potentially the most beneficial; emphasis is on creating the opportunity for people to meet online and discuss issues with the ongoing convenience of electronic mail.
+this is the least common, but potentially the most beneficial; emphasis is on creating the opportunity for people to meet online and discuss issues with the ongoing convenience of electronic mail.
 Open discussion can be dangerous legally, politically, and culturally.
 Such discussions need strong leadership and posted protocol to minimize the risk of negativity dominating and destroying potentially beneficial discussions.

-During the past ten years of community network evolution and experimentation, the biggest problem for community networks has been economic sustainability.
+Those in positions of political control will often work against such public discourse opportunities for citizens as use of such systems will reduce the control of hierarchies and empower those at the bottom of these hierarchies.
+Because the collaborative empowerment is generally intangible until citizens have had considerable exposure to these collaborative tools, it is likely these discourse models will require some time to evolve.
+A WebTour of the model sites demonstrating applications of "Electronic Democracy" is available at http://lone-eagles.com/democracy.htmDuring the past ten years of community network evolution and experimentation, the biggest problem for community networks has been economic sustainability.
 The individual and community benefits of networks created for the public good are often not understood by enough community members to create an economic support base.
-Networks created in the ‘for-profit’ model often do not focus on the public good, such as providing access to have-nots.
+Networks created in the for-profit model often do not focus on the public good, such as providing access to have-nots.
 At issue is how to rapidly generate widespread understanding of the benefits in order to create a user-supported economic model.

 One Computer Strategies for Villages and Classrooms

-Effective benefits can be delivered through a single computer in a village, or classroom, by literally providing a window to the globe’s information resources.
+Effective benefits can be delivered through a single computer in a village, or classroom, by literally providing a window to the globes information resources.

 Many projects have been conducted in Chile, Peru, Guatemala, and Venezuela connecting indigenous communities with Internet access.
 Often one computer per village is all this is economically feasible.
-Used wisely, one computer can make the difference between access to the world’s knowledge base and remote expertise, or the lack of it.
+Used wisely, one computer can make the difference between access to the worlds knowledge base and remote expertise, or the lack of it.
 The key is in having someone properly trained in how to leverage the full potential benefits of a single computer.
 The benefits to a village of a single Internet computer will be in direct proportion to the skills and personal contacts of those trained in its use.
 There is no inherent upward limit of the potential benefits to global information and expertise.

-Here’s a brief testimonial on the benefits of a single computer in an indigenous village:
+Heres a brief testimonial on the benefits of a single computer in an indigenous village:

 From: Martha Davies mdavies@linknet.kitsap.lib.wa.us